slorber/micro-typed-events/README.md

 Unlike other event emitters, it does not use `on/off/once` methods but only a single subscribe method and returns an unsubscribe handle, which makes it more tiny, easier to type, more convenient to use with arrow functions.

-The most minimal code you need for a typesafe pub/sub system, and feature complete, making **suitable to include as a dependency on other libraries**.
+The most minimal code you need for a typesafe pub/sub system, and **feature complete**, making suitable to include as a dependency on other libraries.

 ## Install